thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 On `yn4`, setup `ea4096_nswap_5` has a median end result quality of 1058, while `ea4096_nswap` (without binary operator) achieves 1067, a difference of 0.8%.
 If our binary operator would have no impact whatsoever, we could theoretically still this results or any other from [@tbl:eaCrHCJSSP], just because of the randomness in the algorithms.
 It is simply not possible to decide, without further investigation, whether results and algorithm behaviors that overlap as much as those in [@fig:jssp_progress_ea_cr_log] are actually different or not.
-The "further investigation" which allows us to make this decision is called [significance test](http://en.wikipedia.org/wiki/Statistical_hypothesis_testing) and it is discussed in-depth in [@sec:testForSignificance] as part of our investigation on how to compare algorithms.
+The "further investigation" which allows us to make this decision is called significance test and it is discussed in-depth in [@sec:testForSignificance] as part of our investigation on how to compare algorithms.

 In order to see whether two different setups also behave differently, we compare their two sets of 101 end results on each of the problem instances.
-For this purpose, we use the [Mann-Whitney U test](http://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test)), as prescribed in [@sec:nonParametricTests] and compare the end results of the two setups `ea4096_nswap` and `ea4096_nswap_5`:
+For this purpose, we use the Mann-Whitney U test, as prescribed in [@sec:nonParametricTests] and compare the end results of the two setups `ea4096_nswap` and `ea4096_nswap_5`:

 | &nbsp;
 | On instance `abz7`, we obtain 0.0016 as $p$-value.